radian-software/straight.el/README.md

 ## Todo

-* Figure out why byte-compilation doesn't seem to be working.
 * Get Emacs to shut up in the echo area while building packages.
 * Add a function to use `package-build` to clone a repository from a recipe.